 Online learning is one of the best ways to learn something new.
 Not having to travel to a classroom or be available at exact times is a godsend for busy adults.
-Most online education courses offer flexible schedules and class times, allowing you to do the work when it’s most convenient to you.
-This makes adult learning online one of the best options for active adult learners who want to enhance their skillsets.
+Most online education platforms offer flexible schedules and class times, allowing you to do the work when it’s most convenient to you.
+This makes learning online one of the best options for active adult learners who want to enhance their skillsets.

 There are tons of educational opportunities online, so it might be overwhelming to determine which one is right for you.
 Should you sign up for linked-in learning?
 Udemy?
 Coursera?
 Is there a free option?
 There are tons of choices.